|Bid||7.10 x 4000|

 |Earnings date||1 Aug 2018 - 6 Aug 2018|

 |Forward dividend & yield||N/A (N/A)|

-On a per-share basis, the Houston-based company said it had profit of 16 cents.
-Earnings, adjusted for non-recurring costs, were 17 cents per share.
+The Houston-based company said it had profit of 19 cents per share.
 The independent oil and gas company posted revenue of $134.2 million in the period.
 W&T shares have more than doubled since the beginning ...